Eyesore123/blog-app/README.md

 Comments are hidden on the landing page but revealed by default on the post page.
 Users see two suggested posts based on the tags of the current post (post page only).

+RSS Feed component is also included.
+Users see the recent activity on the main page (posts and comments).

 ## Styles

 App uses only a few colors that I've personally picked to match the colors of my portfolio site, including: #000000; #ffffff; #ffc600; #e900ff; transparent: rgba(255, 255, 255, 0.05); linear-gradient(to right, #e900ff, #ffc600); linear-gradient(to right, #5800ff, #e900ff);